-The RT8811A supports cycle-by-cycle negative current limit.
-The value of negative current limit is set as the positive current limit.
-If negative inductor current is rising to trigger negative current limit, the low-side MOSFET will be turned off and the current will flow to input side through the body diode of the high-side MOSFET.
+The RT8812A supports cycle-by-cycle negative current limiting.
+The absolute value of negative current limit threshold is the same with the positive current limit threshold.
+If negative inductor current is rising to trigger negative current limit, the low side MOSFET will be turned off and the current will flow to input side through the body diode of the high side MOSFET.
 At this time, output voltage tends to rise because this protection limits current to discharge the output capacitor.
-In order to prevent shutdown because of over-voltage protection, the low-side MOSFET is turned on again 400ns after it is turned off.
-If the device hits the negative current limit threshold again before output voltage is discharged to the target level, the low-side MOSFET is turned off and process repeats.
+In order to prevent shutdown because of over voltage protection, the low side MOSFET is turned on again 400ns after it is turned off.
+If the device hits the negative over current threshold again before output voltage is discharged to the target level, the low side MOSFET is turned off and process repeats.
 It ensures maximum allowable discharge capability when output voltage continues to rise.
-On the other hand, if the output is discharged to the target level before negative current limit threshold is reached, the lowside MOSFET is turned off, the high-side MOSFET is then turned on, and the device resumes normal operation.
+On the other hand, if the output is discharged to the target level before negative current threshold is reached, the low side MOSFET is turned off, the high side MOSFET is then turned on, and the device keeps normal operation.